kavzov/testtask/task_6/text.md

 - Run it:
 `docker run -d -p 8080:8080 --name nginx kavzov/nginx-limit-req-sandbox:noburst`

-- Run docker image of the tasks in console mode:
+- Run the script in the container:
-`docker run -it --link nginx:localhost kavzov/wg_tasks bash`
+`docker run -it --rm --link nginx:localhost kavzov/wg_tasks task6`

-- Inside the tasks container run the command:
-`task6`

 #### Load testing tools
 It also can be tested with a load testing tool such as jMeter, Yandex.Tank, Taurus etc.